hnykda/logseq-wallabag/README.md

 5. set up the plugin using the settings

 It should pick up the build and as you load it, and it should (re)fetch your articles.
 If running in a dev mode, all you need to do after a new build is to click the `Reload` button at the logseq Plugins page.

+If you ever see a weird duplication, restart logseq, tehre might be hanging processes.